Janfred/draft-janfred-radext-radiusdtls-bis/draft-janfred-radext-radiusdtls-bis.md

 Implementors should be aware that programming a robust TCP-based application can be very different from programming a robust UDP-based application.

 Implementations SHOULD have configurable connection limits, configurable limits on connection lifetime and idle timeouts and a configurable rate limit on new connections.
-Allowing an unbounded number or rate of TCP/TLS connections may result in resource exautstion.
+Allowing an unbounded number or rate of TCP/TLS connections may result in resource exhaustion.

-Additionally, differences in the transport like Head of Line (HoL) blocking should be concidered.
+Additionally, differences in the transport like Head of Line (HoL) blocking should be considered.

 When using RADIUS/UDP or RADIUS/DTLS, there is no ordering of packets.
 If a packet sent by a peer is lost, that loss has no effect on subsequent packets sent by that peer.